Rosimin/AspNetCore.Docs/aspnetcore/grpc/protobuf.md

 }
 ```

 In generated .NET code, `map` fields are represented by the `Google.Protobuf.Collections.MapField<TKey, TValue>` generic type. `RepeatedField<TKey, TValue>` implements <xref:System.Collections.Generic.IDictionary%602>.
-Like `repeated` fields, `map` properties don't have a public setter.
+Like `repeated` properties, `map` properties don't have a public setter.
 Items should be added to the existing collection.

 ```csharp
 var person = new Person();